Your presence is requested for the ultimate test

 Two contestants (sometimes two teams of two) played three rounds.
 Each round began with a toss-up question about a video game, such as "The first event in Alpine Ski is A) Downhill Ski or B) The Slalom Race" answer .
 The person/team who got the question right picked which of the five arcade games they would face off on.
 The players then got anywhere from 40-60 seconds to score as many points as possible.
 After three rounds, the player/team with the higher score advanced to the final round and chose one of the two unused games; if they could beat the average score of 20 other players within 30 seconds, they won the day's grand prize.

 The video game theming continued with the prizes- aside from the grand prize, runner-up and bonus prizes consisted of Colecovision consoles, home computers, Pac-Man wall clocks, handheld games, and the like.

 All in all, Starcade was the first of its kind: a pioneering game show centered on video games (as announcer Kevin McMahon put it in early episodes, "a game show for today") that managed to survive The Great Video Game Crash of 1983 and inspire such shows as Video Power and Nick Arcade.
 USA Network was in talks about a revival in 2006, but never picked it up...thankfully, since "They Changed It, Now It Sucks!" would definitely have been heard among the Starcade community.

-Years later, the now-defunct G4TV cable network (before its merger with the also now-defunct Tech TV) picked up the show for repeats; despite being much older than the rest of the lineup, Starcade fit in perfectly and served to plug the then-new official Web site made by the show's staff, filled with information and many full episodes plus clips of the unaired pilots.
+Years later, the G4TV cable network (before its merger with the now-defunct Tech TV) picked up the show for repeats; despite being much older than the rest of the lineup, Starcade fit in perfectly and served to plug the then-new official Web site made by the show's staff, filled with information and many full episodes plus clips of the unaired pilots.
 Not only does it continue to be updated from time to time, but episodes and clips are also on YouTube.
+Surprisingly, after having been absent from television for over 17 years, the show returned to G4's schedule upon the network's relaunch in November 2021.